Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UD3NPQ/humanitys-strongest-tag-team">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8XDQD/i-hope-we-can-make-friends">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A truce is called between the kingdom of science and Tsukasa Empire.
-All appears to<br>be well, but some of the kingdom’s dynamite is missing.</p>
+<p align="center">Takumi has a conversation with Cedric, the lord of Bailey.
+Cedric shows particular interest in<br>the food that Takumi has introduced to the land.
+Cedric's sons also seem enthusiastic.</p>
 </td>
 </tr>
 </table>